Oneirical/The-Games-Foxes-Play/design/Development Logs/23-06-09 - Ignorance Turned Thin Mist.md

 I have a question.
 For the JS gods. *Why?*

 In the end, my final implementation is very sad.
 It literally writes the text normally all in a single color, then locates all words from a "special words list" and places new Text elements on top with a different color.
-This basically means that I can't ever have bolded text without messing everything up.
+This basically means that I can't ever have bold text without messing everything up.
 Oh well.

+There is also a mysterious cyan variant of the "liquid flow" unlocking algorithm, which [spreads very rapidly]() across the entire network and unveils truths as if they had been obvious since the very beginning of our protagonist's journey.
+I hope to build an entire core mechanic around this peculiar infection - and I believe the moment where it finally gets translated from my design document into code will be the big turning point between an amateurish experiment and an actually promising potential game.
+Over a year later, about time.

+# Arcane Researchers Toil Alone

+I've come to find out that solo game development is very much based on intrinsic motivation.
+People can give you a thumbs up after you show off a neat screenshot, but there's never really an ear that's willing to hear you unload your entire thought-stream for obvious reasons (this is not a complaint, I certaintly do not want to hear any unregulated thought-streams myself).
+The process of making the thing in itself requires one to be *obsessed* with the subject matter to avoid giving up.
+If I wasn't so attached to the concept and to the characters of this little glyphic imaginary universe, these posts would have dried out long ago.
+I understand why duo-development projects are quite often more successful...
+Though the more minds go into the creation of a product, the more diluted it risks becoming.
+"Dans les petits pots, les meilleurs onguents" (In the smallest jars come the best ointments), as they say in my homeland.

+I generally try to read the other posts in this thread every Saturday, though I tend to have trouble parsing the tech-tongued incantations some users here particularly enjoy.
+I'm just glad to have an anchor to tie myself to every week, even though it might just be a kind of placebo.